 Caesar's Palace is hard to top!
 The Forum Shops price themselves into the luxury class.
 The replica of Michelangelo's David (of David and Goliath) presides over Appian Way as the Italian Renaissance imposes itself on the Roman Empire.
 I ventured into the pool area behind Caesar's, romantic under the moonlight.
 Next door, the Mirage showed off its erupting volcano.
 The casinos are awful: men at the tables, women on the machines.
 Expressionless zombies!
 One must refrain from drinking and gambling if he is to enjoy Las Vegas.

-It was the production shows that interested me: leggy, statuesque showgirls!
+It was the production shows that intrigued me: leggy, statuesque showgirls!
 Ballys' Jubilee! was the hot ticket.
 It was the biggest show on the Strip and had the best showgirls.
-I took Jubilee's backstage tour but was disappointed to have a male guide.
-Still, I gained insight.
-One thing that impressed me was the size of the stage.
+I took Jubilee's backstage tour.
 From the stage, the seating area seemed small.
 Jubilee! is a dinosaur, a glamorous throwback to the musicals of yesteryear.
 It is a mix of Vaudeville, Broadway & classic Hollywood.
 It boasts of its nightly sinking of the Titanic.
 The thrill is seeing all those long, shapely legs.
 The show is so lavish, it leaves you dazed!
-I got revenge when the male guide took a picture of me and one of the girls.

 Bare Essence at the Sands lived up to its billing as a "sexy, sizzling revue."
-All the shows convey a feeling of euphoria.
+All these shows convey a sense of euphoria.